imusshas/ASTROKNIGHT/README.md

 physical fitness, and knowledge about space.

-In today's technology-driven world, it's hard to imagine a day without screens and devices.
-Children spend hours on smartphones, addicted to games and social media, which can hinder their mental development.
+In today's technology-driven world, it's hard to imagine a day without devices.
+Children spend hours on smartphones, by getting addicted to games and social media, which can hinder their mental development.
 With **"ASTROKNIGHT,"** we aim to create a fun and educational experience, allowing children to learn by gameplay.